-- 1. Evaluators will review the student evaluation summary tabulations, the completed chair and peer evaluation forms and other materials submitted.
+- Evaluators will review the student evaluation summary tabulations, the completed chair and peer evaluation forms and other materials submitted.
 Members of the DPC (Unit A) may discuss any of these items with the faculty member.
 Based on these sources of information, each faculty member will be evaluated as having attained the following level of overall teaching performance:(1) unsatisfactory.
 (2) satisfactory, (3) highly effective.
 (4) superior. - 2.
 In assessing teaching effectiveness, evaluators shall consider such factors as 1) the size of the class; 2) the level of the class (lower division, upper division, graduate); 3) required or elective status; 4) whether the students are primarily majors in economics, business, or some other discipline; 5) innovative technique and course development; and 6) application of technology in the teaching and learning process.
 Reference to both the technological and pedagogical aspects of distance learning shall be made for distance learning assignments reviewed by peers and the chair. - 3.
 Because of the variety of circumstances that affect statistical summaries of the student course evaluations, no minimum scores are specifically required to document superior, highly effective, or satisfactory teaching performance.
 Typically, median scores on the University and Department core items of the student course evaluations that are (i) 4.0 and above indicate superior teaching, (ii) 3.6 and above indicate highly effective teaching, and (iii) 3.2 and above indicate satisfactory teaching.
 These scores serve only as basic guidelines for the faculty member and the evaluators to improve consistency across different departmental personnel committees.
 In applying these guidelines, evaluators shall recognize that factors outside the faculty member's control, such as those listed in I.B.2 above, may adversely affect student evaluations.
 In applying these guidelines, evaluators shall also recognize that some desirable teaching methods and traits, such as experimental and innovative techniques and writing-intensive instruction, may also adversely affect student evaluations.
+The focus of evaluators should be to evaluate rigor and excellence and not rely solely on numerical data.